BMC Discovery 11.3

 This release also makes changes to the appliance certificates which require some configuration after installation.
 See Configuring after upgrade for more information.

 You can only upgrade to version 11.3 patch 1 from version 10.1 and later.
-See Upgrading for information on supported upgrade versions.
+For information about supported upgrade versions, see Upgrading.

 or updating group permissions to include the api/access permission